-We ask students to collect examples of mission, vision, and values statements from various health care organizations including for-profit, not-for-profit, public and private organizations.
+We ask students to collect examples of mission, vision, and values statements from various health care organizations including those that are for-profit, not-for-profit, public and private.
 The Internet provides a useful tool for obtaining real-time examples to review and evaluate.
 Without being judgmental, it is instructive to take some of the criteria discussed in the literature and reported in this chapter to see whether the actual statements apply the principles discussed.
 Ask the students to identify the similarities and differences between for-profit and not-for-profit examples.
 Are there similarities and differences between public and private?
-Students may then be asked which of the mission statements represents and organization that they would like to work for.
+Students may then be asked which of the mission statements represents an organization that they would like to work for.
+Mission statements do portray an image for a health care organization and publishing the mission statement on a web page is an inexpensive, yet powerful, way to communicate the organization's desired image.